 Municipal Engineers, Construction Officials, Representatives of Public Utilities, Real Estate Professionals, Environmental Consultants, Health Officers, Lawyers, Consulting Engineers, Builders/Contractors, Landscape Architects, Planners and Surveyors.

-Representatives from the NJDEP - Division of Land Use Regulation (DLUR) will teach all aspects of the seminar and will be available throughout the program to answer related questions.
+Representatives from the NJDEP - Division of Land Use Regulation (DLUR) and the Division of Coastal and Land Use Compliance and Enforcement will teach all aspects of the seminar and will be available throughout the program to answer related questions.

-- NJ Health Officers/REHS: Participants who complete this education program will be awarded 6.0 NJ Public Health Continuing Education Contact Hours (CEs).
+NJ Health Officers & Registered Environmental Health Specialists: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this education program will be awarded 6.0 NJ Public Health Continuing Education Contact Hours (CEs).

-- NJ Professional Engineers: 6 Continuing Professional Competency Credits
+NJ Professional Engineers: 6 Continuing Professional Competency (CPC) Credits

 Continental breakfast and lunch will be provided to you at no additional cost.